top of page

 Vocal jazz

-Jazz style developed in the early 20th century, that is focused on the singer and ranges from traditional song standards to more experimental pieces.
-Louis Armstrong introduced scat singing in which the vocalist sings an improvised melody with nonsense syllables.
+Early 20th-century jazz style centered on the vocalist that ranges from traditional standards to experimental pieces.
+Louis Armstrong popularized scat singing, a technique in which the singer improvises melodies using nonsense syllables.

-E.g. Louis Armstrong, Billie Holiday, Ella Fitzgerald, Nina Simone.
+E.g. Louis Armstrong, Billie Holiday, Ella Fitzgerald, Frank Sinatra, Nina Simone.

 New Orleans